 What does it mean?

 This means that the reported SSID (or wired clients) has been configured in Bridge mode using a VLAN that is currently disabled.

 - Enable the related VLAN in the VLAN settings;

 - Switch to an enabled VLAN; or

-- Switch from "bridge with WAN" to another mode.
+- Switch from Bridge to another mode.

 Depending on the error displayed, the latter two points can be performed either in the SSID settings or in the network settings (for the wired clients warning).
 You can quickly reach these settings pages by clicking on the gear icon in the error message pop-up.